Nighttime Fishing Supplies You Should Bring

-I often downsize my fishing line a bit for the night fishing, but don’t go too small because you might have to wrestle a fish away from the barnacle-encrusted pilings.
-I’ve found that 12-pound test monofilament or 10-pound fluorocarbon on either spinning or baitcasting tackle works best for me.
-The water clarity will determine whether I use a 20-pound fluorocarbon leader for stained water or 15-pound fluorocarbon when the water is clear.
+Lighter line will keep you from spooking fish, but don’t go too small because you might have to apply pressure to keep a fish away from the barnacle-encrusted pilings.
+I like 12-pound test monofilament or 10-pound fluorocarbon on either spinning or baitcasting tackle.
+I use a 20-pound fluorocarbon leader for stained water or 15-pound fluorocarbon when the water is clear.

-If I’m using live shrimp, I try to keep the rig as simple as possible with just a No. 1 Kahle or No. 2 live bait hook.
-Toss the shrimp up current and let it drift through the light.
+I try to rig live shrimp as simple as possible with just a No. 1 Kahle or No. 2 live bait hook.
+A natural presentation is often the key.
+Toss the shrimp up the current and let it drift through the light.

-And that hookset can be important as well.
-When a live shrimp sees trouble lurking in the shadows, it may start taking evasive action.
-Learn the difference between a panicked shrimp and a trout bite.
+When a live shrimp senses trouble, it may start taking evasive action.
 A lot of times, a fish will grab the live shrimp under the light and move to the shadows before swallowing the bait.
-So be careful not to jerk the bait out of the fish’s mouth.
+So make sure you don’t try to set the hook too quickly and jerk the bait out of the fish’s mouth.

 Always practice courtesy when fishing at night.
 If the owners or renters are out on the pier, move on to the next vacant pier with a light.
 And if you do happen to toss a lure onto the pier and get snagged, just donate the lure to the pier owner and break it off.
 Don’t get on someone’s pier to retrieve a lure without permission.